thatguymain/leetcode/21. Merge Two Sorted Lists/readme.md

 }
 ```

 Good, this is a normal linked list implementation.
 Now that we've refreshed our memory lets try to look at the conditions again.
 Given function `mergeTwoLists` takes ListNode* list1, ListNode* list2.
-This means that the leetcode has already created linked list somewhere and is only giving us the `head` of each list, so if we want to print this list we can dimply do it in the `mergeTwoLists` fuction using the following code
+This means that the leetcode has already created linked list somewhere and is only giving us the `head` of each list, so if we want to print this list we can simply do it in the `mergeTwoLists` fuction using the following code

 ```cpp
 class Solution {